CuddlySquirrel/gif-resizer/README.md

 This command will take the origial ```orig/bridge.gif``` and resize it below 4000000 bytes.
 The output file will be named ```resized/bridge.gif```.

 ## Dependencies:
-You must have RMagick correctly installed to use this.
+You must have RMagick and Ruby correctly installed to use this.